HarryHy/wire_protocols/README.md

 After log in, you will be given a set of options.
 Choose 1 to list users.
 Use * to list all users or you can use * as a wildcard such as a* or *a to list users that start with a or end with a.

 ## Send Message
 You can choose 2 to send message to recipient.
 If the recipient is not found in the system, it will print out an error message.
-If the recipient is not logged in at this moment, the program will queue this message and deliver it when the recipient logs in and request it.
+If the recipient is not logged in at this moment, the program will queue this message and deliver it when the recipient logs in and requests it.

 ## Receive Message
 You can choose 3 to receive message sent to you.